Tommy Castro

-Tommy Castro (born April 15, 1955, San Jose, California, United States) is an American blues, R&B, and rock guitarist and singer.
+Tommy Castro (born April 15, 1955) is an American blues, R&B, and rock guitarist and singer.
 He has been recording since the mid-1990s.
 His music has taken him from local stages to national and international touring.
 His popularity was marked by his winning the 2008 Blues Music Award for Entertainer of the Year.

 According to The Chicago Sun-Times, Castro plays "Memphis soul-drenched R&B…top-of-the-line blues."
 Tom Callahan of Blurt added, "Castro has a soulful voice, searing guitar and is an excellent songwriter and vocalist.
 If you close your eyes you will be convinced that you are listening to Otis Redding singing in 1967…tremendous."

 Biography

+Castro was born and raised in San Jose, California.
 Castro began playing guitar at the age of 10 and was influenced and inspired by electric blues, Chicago blues, West Coast blues, soul music, 1960s rock and roll and Southern rock.
 His style has always been a hybrid of all his favorite genres.
-He names Mike Bloomfield, Elvin Bishop, Eric Clapton, B.B.
-King, Buddy Guy, Elmore James and Freddie King as guitar influences and Ray Charles, Wilson Pickett and James Brown as vocal influences.
+He names Mike Bloomfield, Elvin Bishop, Eric Clapton, B. B. King, Buddy Guy, Elmore James and Freddie King as guitar influences and Ray Charles, Wilson Pickett and James Brown as vocal influences.

 He began playing professionally in Bay Area cover-song bands in the 1970s.
 In the 1980s he joined the Warner Bros.
 Records' band The Dynatones.
 In San Francisco, he began playing with North Beach musicians in the 1980s.
 He cited Johnny Nitro and Johnny Ace as early mentors at that stage in his life.

 Since 1991, he has led his own bands, featuring a drummer, a bass guitar player, and a saxophone player (Keith Crossan has held the saxophone position for many years).
 As of 2009, he had added trumpeter Tom Poole and keyboards to the band.

 He was signed to Blind Pig Records label and released Exception to the Rule in late 1996.
 It won the 1997 Bay Area Music Award for Outstanding Blues Album, and Castro also took the award for Outstanding Blues Musician that same year.
 Castro was also an early adopter of the internet's new graphical web browsers to promote his music.
 He established his web presence in September 1995, and registered his first domain name in December 1996.
 In the mid-1990s The Tommy Castro Band served as the house band for three seasons on NBC Television's Comedy Showcase (airing right after Saturday Night Live), bringing him in front of millions of viewers every week.

-In 2001 and 2002, B.B.
-King asked Castro to open his summer concert tours.
+In 2001 and 2002, B. B. King asked Castro to open his summer concert tours.
 Castro received an open invitation to join King on stage for the nightly finale.